yatesco/seafile-docs/deploy_pro/upgrade_a_cluster.md

 3. Update configuration files at each node according to the documentation for each version
 4. Delete old search index in the backend node if needed

-## maintanence upgrade
+## Maintanence upgrade

-Doing maintanence upgrading is simple, you only need to run the script `./upgrade/minor_upgrade.sh` at each node to upgrade the symbolic links.
+Doing maintanence upgrading is simple, you only need to run the script `./upgrade/minor_upgrade.sh` at each node to update the symbolic links.

 ## Specific instructions for each version